What is Hair Made Of?

 Simply put, androgenic alopecia is the common form of baldness that affects the majority of men and women.
 The incidence is thought to be higher in men than women and occurs in roughly 70% of men and 40% of women.
 Additionally, men suffering from androgenic alopecia may have an increased risk of myocardial infarction and developing benign prostatic hyperplasia.

 Androgenic alopecia is a genetically determined condition with a prognosis that remains unknown.
 Women suffering from this ailment most likely experience a decrease in the hair’s density; not complete hair loss like what occurs in men.
-Currently, only two drugs are approved for treatment: Minoxidil and Finasteride (also known as Propecia).
+Currently, only two drugs are approved for treatment: Prescription-strength oral medication and Prescription-strength topical medications.
 While using these medications, some patients lose all their hair while other patients mysteriously regain it.

 What are the causes of alopecia?